savvas-paragkamian/network_science_workshop/index.md

 **Chapter 1**

-Research question
+1. Research question.
-Why it is important?
+2. Why it is important?
-Who did what so far?
+3. Who did what so far?
 Review of literature.
-What remains to be done?
+4. What remains to be done?
 Why the biologist is not satisfied?

 **Chapter 2**

-Methodology for addressing the problem
+1. Methodology for addressing the problem
-Necessary theoretical concepts and results
+2. Necessary theoretical concepts and results

 **Chapter 3**

-Data (origin, reliability, size)
+1. Data (origin, reliability, size)
-Computations Results
+2. Computations Results
-Mathematical meaning of the results
+3. Mathematical meaning of the results

 **Chapter 4**